Hans Beimler (politician)

-Johannes Baptist "Hans" Beimler (2 July 1895 – 1 December 1936) was a German trade unionist, Communist Party official, Reichstag deputy, an outspoken opponent of the Nazis and a volunteer in the International Brigades fighting for the Spanish Republic.
+Johannes Baptist "Hans" Beimler (2 July 1895 – 1 December 1936) was a German communist politician and trade unionist who served in the Reichstag and the Landtag of Bavaria from 1932 to 1933.
+An outspoken opponent of the Nazis, he was imprisoned at Dachau concentration camp after they came to power, but managed to escape, later volunteering in the International Brigades fighting for the Republicans in the Spanish Civil War, where he would die in action.

 Early life

 Johannes Baptist Beimler was born on 2 July 1895 in Munich to Rosina Beimler, an unmarried cook and a farm worker.
 As a three-week-old infant, he was sent to the village of Waldthurn in the Oberpfalz region of Northeastern Bavaria to be raised by his maternal grandparents.
 His grandfather had a locksmith's business and Beimler followed the family tradition into this trade.
 In 1913 he joined the German Metal Workers Union (DMV).

 In 1914, he was conscripted and joined the Kaiserliche Marine serving on minesweepers and rising eventually to the rank of "Mate".
 In 1917 he was awarded the Iron Cross.
 In 1918 took part in the November Revolution at Cuxhaven.
 Returning to Munich, Beimler joined the Spartacus League and in the chaotic period following the armistice, during which there were several revolutionary governments in Germany, he supported the Munich Soviet ("Räterepublik").
 In July 1919 Beimler married Magdalene Müller in Hamburg with whom he had a daughter, Rosemarie (1919), and (after moving back to Bavaria) a son, Johann (1921).
 Following a series of Beimler's extramarital infidelities, Magdalene committed suicide in 1928.

 In 1930 Beimler married Centa Dengler, who worked at the KPD's Neue Zeitung in Munich.